rfangit/rfangit.github.io/_posts/2025-11-10-minima_volumes_sharp.md

 - Minima found from gradient descent on the dataset occupy the largest volumes (volume hypothesis)
 - Large volume minima have better test accuracy (flat minima hypothesis)

 How do we define volume of a minima?
-If we have a minima, we can change it's parameters by a small amount which changes the loss as well.
+If we have a minima, we can change its parameters by a small amount which changes the loss as well.
 The volume of a minima is the region of connected parameter space which lies below some loss threshold.
-This volume is easy to estimate via a monte carlo technique, although it has some shortcomings (see our paper).
+This volume is easy to estimate via a Monte Carlo technique, although it has some shortcomings (see our paper).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0" style="max-width: 400px; margin: 0 auto;">